 Step 2: The Associate Dean for Academic Affairs in the Graduate College, who should already be familiar with the case as a result of the Informal Academic Complaint Procedure, or an appropriate designee, will undertake to ensure that all relevant information pertinent to the AGP has been collected into a file.
 Depending upon the exact situation, the Associate Dean may need to summarize the results of his or her discussions with the concerned individuals.
 This must be done without prejudice.
 The Associate Dean will then submit the file to the Dean of the Graduate College.
 Step 2 will ordinarily be completed within ten days.

 Step 3: The Dean will review the contents of the file.
-The Dean will ordinarily appoint an Inquiry Committee, although s/he may render a decision without appointing a committee if s/he feels that the case is sufficiently clear cut.
+The Dean will ordinarily ask the Associate Dean for Academic Affairs to appoint an Inquiry Committee, although the Dean may render a decision without appointing a committee if s/he feels that the case is sufficiently clear cut.
 If the Dean renders a decision without appointing an Inquiry Committee, the student may appeal within twenty days and request an inquiry (Step 4).

-Step 4: The Dean appoints an Inquiry Committee composed of at least two faculty members and at least one graduate student (often members of the Graduate Council).
+Step 4: The Associate Dean for Academic Affairs will appoint an Inquiry Committee composed of at least two faculty members and at least one graduate student (often members of the Graduate Council).
 The Inquiry Committee will review the report of the investigation, request any additional documents the Committee believes germane to the inquiry and conduct a hearing to receive any additional testimony the student may wish to present or the Committee may wish to solicit.
-The student may have the assistance of another person while presenting to the Committee.
-If the student is assisted by counsel, the Office of the General Counsel will assist the Committee in the conduct of the hearing.
+Students may attend the hearing alone or elect to be accompanied by either an attorney or a representative of the University of Iowa Office of the Ombudsperson.
+If the student wishes to be accompanied by an attorney, the Associate Dean for Academic Affairs must receive written notice to that effect seven (7) calendar days in advance.
+Failure to comply with the foregoing notification requirement may result in the postponement of the student’s hearing with the Inquiry Committee.
+Upon the receipt of written notice, the Associate Dean will make arrangements for a representative of the Office of the General Counsel to assist the Inquiry Committee in the conduct of the hearing.
 The first meeting of the Inquiry Committee may be convened by either the Dean or the Associate Dean for Academic Affairs.
 After that, the Committee will organize its own activities.

 The Dean may accept or reject the recommendation, or may request the Inquiry Committee to explore other issues surrounding the grievance.